Combining Two Repositories

 Instead of two separate repositories, I wanted a single repository

-with two subdirectories frontend
+named app with two subdirectories frontend and backend.

 The internet is full of articles that describe solutions of variants of this problem.
 The following solution is derived from these articles.